Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): GLP Semantics and Well-Typing

 \section{GLP Semantics and Well-Typing}

-Similarly to LP, we can derive denotation semantic notions for the type system to be an abstraction thereof.
-However, the semantic objects we employ---moded terms---are richer than in LP, since we wish them to capture: \begin{enumerate} \item \textbf{Behaviours of partial runs}, so that a well-typed program would well-behave even in runs that eventually fail or deadlock, or not terminate. \item \textbf{Interaction with the environment}, namely whether values to variables were produced or consumed during a run.
-This would allow the type system to express both output conformance---all values produced are in the type, and input coverage---any input within the type may be consumed by the program. \end{enumerate}
+\ifappendix Similarly to LP, we\else We\fi\ derive denotational semantic notions for which the type system is an abstraction.
+The semantic objects we employ---moded terms---are richer than in LP: they capture both partial-run behaviour (so well-typing constrains runs that may fail, deadlock, or never terminate) and the produced/consumed distinction (supporting both output conformance and input coverage).